KyleM21/BL3-Character-Sheet/README.md

 # BL3-Character-Sheet

+## Run

+Download and run "Character Sheet XML.jar", it is found in the main directory

+## Description:

 Hello, welcome to my character sheet program!

 To start off, all of the code is in the directory "src\character\sheet\xml\".